hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 sender's wallet or a gas price below the minimum.
 These conditions could resolve in the future.

 :::note
-Invalid pending transactions where conditions can't be reolved in the future (for example, invalid nonce) are immediately dropped from the transaction pool.
+Invalid pending transactions where conditions can't be resolved in the future (for example, invalid nonce) are immediately dropped from the transaction pool.
 :::